CRTC Prize for Excellence in Policy Research: Terms of Reference

 4) Potential opportunities for other research projects and relevance:

-- The work signals the author’s potential to make a significant contribution to communications, information, and/or media studies in Canada.
+- The work signals the author’s potential to make a significant contribution to communications, information and/or media studies in Canada.

-- The article opens the door to more in-depth examination of certain subjects or to the development of full research projects on related subjects.
+- The article opens the door to more in-depth examination of certain subjects or to the development of research projects on related subjects.

-- Theoretical or methodological strategies offer new approaches to research in communications, information, and/or media studies.
+- Theoretical or methodological strategies offer new approaches to research in communications, information and/or media studies.

 5) Maturity and sophistication of the argument: